martin-eden/Embedded-me_ProgramMemory/Readme.md

 Well, we have `pgmspace.h` but it's messy.

-Here is no `#ifdef`'s, no macros and only two asm functions.
+Here is no `#ifdef`'s, no macros and only one base function.

 ## Code